abeleinin/papyrus/README.md

 ### :PapyrusCompile

-Executes a terminal command to compile the current open `md` file into a `pdf` with the same name.
+Executes a `pandoc` command in the terminal to compile the current open `md` file into a `pdf` with the same name using the specified template.

 ### :PapyrusAutoCompile

-Executes a `autocmd` command that automatically runs `:PapyrusCompile` whenever the file is saved.
+Executes an `autocmd` command that automatically runs `:PapyrusCompile` whenever the file is saved.

-### :PapyrusOpen
+### :PapyrusView

 Opens the current file in the specified pdf viewer from the `g:papyrus_viewer` variable.

 ### :PapyrusStart

-Runs `:PapyrusOpen` and `:PapyrusAutoCompile`
+Runs `:PapyrusView` and `:PapyrusAutoCompile` to automatically

 ### :PapyrusHeader

-Copies the specified template file from the `md` templates for the specified template that is set using the `g:papyrus_template` variable.
+Copies the specified template file from the `md` templates for the template set using the `g:papyrus_template` variable.

 ### :PapyrusNew

-Runs `:PapyrusHeader` and `:PapyrusStart` to create a new editing environment from the specified header.
+Runs `:PapyrusHeader` and `:PapyrusStart` to create a new editing environment for the specified template.

+## Demo